gracco/sysadmin-interview-questions/README.md

 ####[[⬆]](#toc) <a name='devop'>DevOps Questions:</a>

 * Can you describe your workflow when you create a script?
-  - First I think about the problem, then I create some variables, and start to code trying to use best practices, after a part I test, and so on.
+  - First I think about the problem, then create some concept to solve a small part of the problem, than I interate on top of if, adding more layers of complexity, at the end I test, and run some lint, create a pull request and submit to the team evaluate the solution proposed.

 * What is GIT?
   - It's a SCM (source code management), it's a software that controls source code, and helps developers to work together and to share code.